What can you do with a degree from Bethel College?

 His English teacher, a graduate of Freeman (S.D.)
 Junior College and Bethel, connected Hiro to both institutions.
 At Bethel, Hiro’s admiration for his professor J. Lloyd Spaulding led him to earn a degree in economics and business as his early dreams of academia and politics gave way to international business.

 Hiro’s first job out of college was with Sanrio, associated with Hallmark Cards and perhaps best known for its Hello Kitty brand.
 After completing an MBA, Hiro held management positions with the Japanese subsidiaries of Polaroid, Tupperware and Mattel Toys and finally became president of ACCO Brands-Japan, an office products and supply company.

 Hiro’s immersion in Japanese and American culture and his extensive global experience have helped him relate effectively to people of diverse backgrounds.
-He sums up his amazing professional experience by saying:

 I prefer challenges to the status quo.

 Jeff Goering ’95